TechnoCannon1337/PersonalProjects/README.md

 # TECHNO CANNON, SOFTWARE DEVELOPMENT

-# Public Service
-Programs for Public Consumption
+# Personal Projects & Work in Progress

-# Hello World!
+## Hello World!

-## This is a public repository for programs I've worked on and for projects I'm working on presently.
+## This is a public repository for personal projects I've worked on and for projects I'm working on presently.

 ## Techno Cannon, MPA